golioth/docs/docs/services/3-lightdb/4-simulating-devices.md

 50
 ```

-### Listening to changes on Light DB
+### Listening to changes on LightDB

-We can simulated a device listening to Light DB by using `coap observe` command.
+We can simulated a device listening to LightDB by using `coap observe` command.
 Here are some examples to listen to the top level `/light` path or we can also listen to the specific `/light/state` or `/light/brightness` path.

 Open this on another terminal tab to simulate the device listening to data changes: